3. Get your edge certificate

 1. Access Akamai Control Center.

-2. Log in with an Admin-level usersuch as your primary Admin user.
+2. Log in with an Admin-level user such as your primary Admin user.

 3. Select > CDN > Certificates.

 4. Click Create New Certificate.
-A wizard launches.
+CPS launches.

 • Certificate Type: Subject Alternative Names (SAN)

-• Certificate Authority (CA): Let's Encrypt (This is the only selection for this cert type.)
+• Certificate Authority (CA): Let's Encrypt

 • Akamai Technical Contact Information.
 Fill these fields with the information you gathered for your Akamai technical contact.

-1. Click Submit.
+13. Click Submit.

 2. Push your cert to staging